brittanyBN/JuniorDevInterviewPrep/README.md

 - cd /client
 - `npm start` in the api folder and the client folder.
 - The client and api must run on different ports
+- Use the .env-example as a template for your own .env file
-- Test with Jest before inserting data into the database.
+- Test with Jest before inserting data into the database. (npm test)
 - After testing, create your first user, which will be your admin user.
 - After creating your admin user, update the user role in /api/routes/auth on at line 83 from "admin" to "member."